A guide to help you have the best one day in Granada

 Start your evening in Granada at one of the city’s most famous pubs – The Amsterdam Café Pub on C.

-Pedro Antonio de Alarcón, 52, an excellent drinking venue in classic pub style, much less Amsterdam than the back streets of Paris – you could be anywhere, but the staff is friendly.
+Pedro Antonio de Alarcón, 52, is an excellent drinking venue in classic pub style.
+It is much less Amsterdam than the back streets of Paris—you could be anywhere, but the staff is friendly.

 Move on to Café Pub Rainbow, C. Marqués Don Gonzalo.
 An excellent place for metalheads and those who love loud music and exciting decor.
 Next is the Stereo Music Club on C.